 The Science Behind Drilling

-As we drill, several changes occur within our brain:
+When we drill, several changes occur within our brain:

-- There’s an increase in the neurons that control information processing – this refers to our brain’s ability to quickly analyze the things happening in our environment, such as your opponent’s reactions.
+- There’s an increase in the neurons that control information processing – This refers to our brain’s ability to quickly analyze the things happening in our environment, such as your opponent’s reactions.
 Take our passing drill again; the better your brain becomes at recognizing how your opponent is trying to retain guard, the faster you will become at responding with an appropriate counter.